Largest acylindrical actions and stability in hierarchically hyperbolic groups: Introduction

+We note that one immediate consequence of this result is a new proof of a theorem of Maher--Sisto: any random subgroup of a hierarchically hyperbolic group which is not the direct product of two infinite groups is stable \cite{maher2017random}.
+The mapping class group and right-angled Artin groups cases of this result were first established in \cite{TaylorTiozzo:randomqi}.

-Finally, through much of this paper we impose a technical hypothesis on our hierarchically hyperbolic structures, called having \emph{clean containers}.
-Although, in Proposition~\ref{prop:cleancontainers} this hypothesis is shown to hold for many groups, it does not hold in all cases.
-In Section~\ref{sec:almost HHS} we introduce a technical trick which allows us to prove a weakened version of the results of Section~\ref{sec:structures} without this hypothesis.
-In turn, this allows us to remove this hypothesis from the remaining results in the paper, for instance allowing us in the case of groups to upgrade Theorem~\ref{thm:largest} to Theorem~\ref{thmi:largestaction} and Theorem~\ref{thm:char of contracting} to Theorem~\ref{thmi:char of contracting}.
+Finally, at the end of the paper we discuss a technical condition on hierarchically hyperbolic structures, called having \emph{clean containers}.
+While in Proposition~\ref{prop:cleancontainers} this hypothesis is shown to hold for many groups, it does not hold in all cases.
+This condition was used in earlier versions of this paper in which it was assumed for the proof of Theorem~\ref{thm:betterHHSstructure}, and then the general result was bootstrapped from there.
+In light of Theorem~\ref{thm:almost_HHS_are_HHS} in the Appendix, this property is no longer required for this paper.
+We keep the contents of this section in the paper nonetheless, since they have found independent interest and already been used elsewhere, e.g., \cite{BerlaiRobbio:combinationHHG, HagenSusse:HHScubical,Russell:relHHS}, as well as in several papers in progress.